dabrain34/dabrain34.github.io/_posts/2020-05-18-cross-compiling-with-gst-build.md

 $ ./generate-cross-file.py --sysroot /opt/cerbero/build/dist/linux_arm64/ --no-include-sysroot
 ```

-Here I define a *sysroot* to be be used but I'm disabling the use of `sys_root` in the cross file to avoid meson to tell pkg-config to prefix every path with this value. cerbero is generating pkg-config files with the sysroot path already in each pc files.
+Here I define a *sysroot* to be be used but I'm disabling the use of `sys_root` in the cross file to avoid Meson to tell pkg-config to prefix every path with this value. cerbero is generating pkg-config files with the sysroot path already in each pc files.

 ```
 [host_machine]